przemwo/js-blog-project/pages/2016-12-07-object-create-vs-new/index.md

 3. The constructor function (`Foo`) is called.

-## Create an object by using Object.create
+## Creating an object by using Object.create

 Now let's see what `Object.create` method does.
 In order to do so let's create an `Object.create` polyfill first: